gustavocardoso/algaecal-frontend-test/readme.md

 Thank you for taking the time to take our test.
 We're excited to have you as a candidate and look forward to reviewing your results!

-Tips:

-* **Git:** be sure to commit often and use expressive messages on your commits.
-* **Code Quality:** make sure your code is clear to someone who is experienced reading code.
-Use comments sparingly only to add clarity where it might be lacking.
-You can also add comments to explain any choices or shortcuts you may have taken since this is a skills test.
-JS should follow the AirBnB style guide. https://github.com/airbnb/javascript
-* **Browser Compatibility:** the only requirement is that it must run in the latest Chrome browser, you are encouraged to use modern features.
-It should be responsive, looking good on mobile and desktop and everything in between.
-* **Node Modules** Add any node modules you like.
-Make sure I can easily install them when I pull your repo with a simple ```npm install``` command.
-* **jQuery** Avoid using jQuery.
-We are currently in the process of converting our code from jQuery so we would love to see a demonstration of your coding without jQuery.
-Unfortunately, Bootstrap modules are dependent on jQuery, so do use it where *necessary*.

 ## Instructions
 1. Clone this repo